Timmy McClain

-Timmy Jahqueal McClain is an American college football quarterback for the Bethune–Cookman Wildcats.
-McClain previously played for the South Florida Bulls, the UCF Knights and the Arkansas State Red Wolves.
+Timmy Jahqueal McClain is an American professional football quarterback for the Louisiana Rouxgaroux of National Arena League.
+He previously played college football for the South Florida Bulls, the UCF Knights, the Arkansas State Red Wolves, and the Bethune–Cookman Wildcats.

 Early life

 McClain attended Seminole High School.
 He led his team to 40 wins where he passed for 6,351 yards and ran for 940 yards, while also adding 85 total touchdowns.
 McClain was a three-star (top 100 ranked quarterback) in the class of 2021, with notable offers from Boston College, UCF, Kentucky, Louisville, and West Virginia, but he chose to play college football at University of South Florida.

 College career

 South Florida

 In his first career start in week 3 of the 2021 season, McClain completed 12 of 23 passes for 163 yards and a touchdown in a win over Florida A&M. After week 3 he took over as the team's starting quarterback.
 McClain finished the 2021 season with nine starts, where he completed 55.8% of his pass attempts for 1,888 yards and five touchdowns with seven interception, while also adding 238 yards and four touchdowns on the ground.
 After losing the starting quarterback spot to Gerry Bohanon for the 2022 season, he entered the NCAA transfer portal.